zeppelinos/zos-docs/docs/docs/building.md

 > **Note**: If you are working in a local development network like [Ganache](http://truffleframework.com/ganache/), you will need to [configure](http://truffleframework.com/docs/getting_started/project#alternative-migrating-with-ganache) your `truffle.js` file before running the `push` command.

-We can now push our application to the network by running:
+We can now push our application to the desired network by running:

 ```sh
 zos push --network <network>